 Salisbury Steak vs Hamburger Steak

-Salisbury steak and hamburger steak start in the same place: ground beef shaped into a patty.
-The difference is what the patty is meant to become.
-Salisbury steak is usually seasoned, bound, browned, and finished with gravy.
-Hamburger steak is usually plainer and more beef-forward, closer to a chopped steak served with onions, pan juices, or gravy on the side.
+The main difference between Salisbury steak and hamburger steak is how the patty is mixed and served.
+Salisbury steak is usually more seasoned, often includes a binder such as breadcrumbs or egg, and is finished with gravy.
+Hamburger steak is usually a simpler, bunless ground-beef patty served with onions, pan juices, or optional gravy.

 The Short Answer